Tiffany & Co Engagement Rings: Our 2024 Review

 The price for the Novo from Tiffany & Co was $6,300 before tax and $6,859 including NY state sales tax.
 You might think it wouldn’t be fair to compare the after-tax price to what I paid from James Allen, but the truth is it most definitely is fair.

-The ring I ordered from James Allen was made up of a 1.00ct H color SI1 clarity square cushion cut (click to see the diamond’s original page on James Allen) and the 18k White Gold 2.0mm Art-Nouveau Pave Set Diamond Engagement Ring.
+The ring I ordered from James Allen was made up of a 1.00ct H color SI1 clarity square cushion cut (click to see the diamond’s original page on James Allen) and the 18K White Gold 2.0mm Art-Nouveau Pavé Set Diamond Engagement Ring.
 Please don’t take our comparisons here as recommendations for what you should buy (though that is a great looking diamond).
 We are just trying to find similar diamonds so we compare apples to apples.
 If you are looking for help buying an engagement, contact us and we will make personal recommendations for you.

 As with just about all of the other online diamond stores, this ring was created to offer an alternative to the very popular Tiffany Novo.
+James Allen has an excellent reputation for quality.
+You can read more in our James Allen Review.

-The rings are similar enough that they offer a great value as an alternative, but different enough that there are no trademark infringements.
+The rings are similar enough that they offer great value as an alternative, but different enough that there are no trademark infringements.
 The diamond that I chose from James Allen cost $3,330 and the setting cost $1,150.

 So to review, I was able to buy a full one carat ideal cut cushion cut from James Allen set in a very similar setting to the original Novo for just under $5000.
 At Tiffany & Co., I was only able to get a 0.53ct cushion cut for $6859 out-the-door.